 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each white-to-off-white, film-coated, round tablet debossed with "93" on one side and "A10" on the other contains 1 mg of anastrozole.
-Nonmedicinal ingredients: lactose monohydrate, macrogol 300, magnesium stearate, hypromellose, povidone, sodium starch glycolate, and titanium dioxide.
+Each white, round, film-coated, biconvex tablet with "AE" marked on one side and plain on the other contains 1 mg of anastrozole.
+Tablet coating: hypromellose, macrogol, talc, and titanium dioxide.
+Nonmedicinal ingredients: lactose monohydrate, magnesium stearate, maize starch, microcrystalline cellulose, povidone, silica colloidal anhydrous, sodium starch glycolate, and talc.

 How should I use this medication?